matt-culbert/matt-culbert.github.io/_posts/2024-7-11-Building-A-Detection-Lab-Around-Suricata.md

 ![ids_administration.png](/assets/img/detection_lab/ids_administration.png)

 You're ready to begin with your attack traffic analysis and rule creation!

-# Generating & Analyzing Attack Traffic
+# Generating And Analyzing Attack Traffic

 Now that the different boxes are ready, OPNsense is configured, and traffic is flowing, let's dive into Suricata.
 There's been quite a lot of setup leading up to this but it'll all have been worth it.
 Ensuring the lab is configured properly for routing and analyzing traffic is much more arduous than the actual rule writing.

 ## The Attack Traffic

 Using your C2 of choice, setup a listener and generate a standard payload.
 Send the payload over to your victim machine and, when you start getting traffic back, you're ready to begin some monitoring.
 Go back to the OPNsense web GUI and take a look at traffic flowing through the firewall using `Firewall -> Log Files -> live View`.
 If you don't see interface to interface traffic and are not getting implant responses, then a firewall rule is probably denying it.

 ## Suricata Rules

 Once you've confirmed traffic is flowing from your C2 to the victim machine, you're ready to start writing Suricata rules.
 But like everything else in this writeup, there's a couple prerequisite steps to complete first.
 Adding custom rules to Suricata is not as simple as writing one and pasting it into the interface.
 There's a few methods available but the one I will walk through requires you to host your rule files in a Git repo and to add an XML file to Suricata's OPNsense configuration.
 You can follow [the forum post here](https://forum.opnsense.org/index.php?topic=7209.0) for the forum thread on adding your custom rules but again I've documented the pertinent information below.
 Thanks, as always, to the original author `dcol`.